-- 7. Validity of this Valuation Ruling: This Ruling, containing the Customs values for assessment of subject imported goods, shall be applicable until and unless the same is rescinded or revised by the competent authority in terms of sub-section (4) of Section 25A of the Customs Act, 1969. - 8.
+- 7. Validity of this Valuation Ruling: This Ruling, containing the Customs values for assessment of subject imported goods, shall be applicable until and unless the same are rescinded or revised by the competent authority in terms of sub-section (4) of Section 25A of the Customs Act, 1969. - 8.
 Revision of the values determined vide this Valuation Ruling: If aggrieved, a revision petition may be filed against this ruling as provided under Section 25D of the Customs Act, 1969, within 30 days from the date of its issuance, before the Director General, Directorate General of Customs Valuation, 7th Floor, Custom House, Karachi. - 9.
 The Collectors of Customs may kindly ensure that the values given in this Valuation Ruling are applied by the concerned staff without fail.
 Any anomaly observed may kindly be brought to the notice of this Directorate immediately.
-Customs values determined in the Ruling are for the description and specification as mentioned in the table above of this Ruling.
+Customs values determined in the Ruling are for the description and specification as mentioned in the table of this Ruling.
 PCT Codes are mentioned for illustrative purposes so that Valuation Ruling values are made accessible to the assessing officers.
 The assessment shall be finalized on the basis of correct classification after fulfilling requisite formalities related to importability or any other certifications required thereon.
-In addition to this, it is further necessary to verify that there is no mis-declaration of any sort or violation of Import Policy Order or Section 15 of the Customs Act, 1969 or any other law in vogue therein. - 10.
-This Valuation Ruling supersedes the Valuation Ruling No.1583/2021 dated 14-12-2021.
+In addition to this, it is further necessary to verify that there is no mis-declaration of any sort or violation of Import Policy Order or Section 15 of the Customs Act, 1969 or any other law in vogue therein.